jump-dev/MathOptInterface.jl/docs/src/tutorials/latency.md

 we see a flamegraph with a large red-bar indicating that the method `MyMOI.optimize(MyMOI.Wrapper{MyOptimizer.Optimizer})` cannot be precompiled.

-To fix this, we need to designate a module to "own" that method (i.e., create a back-edge).
+To fix this, we need to designate a module to "own" that method (that is, create a back-edge).
 The easiest way to do this is for `MyOptimizer` to call `MyMOI.optimize(MyMOI.Wrapper{MyOptimizer.Optimizer})` during `using MyOptimizer`.
 Let's see that in practice:
 ```julia